 Meet the facilitator!

-Why is it important to agitate, build, disrupt, and de-center?
+Why is it essential to agitate, build, disrupt, and de-center?
 Why now?

 What do you hope to gain from working with DCSC members?